diablodale/dp.docs/docs/_max/attributes/decodercolor.md

 [Azure Kinect](#azure-kinect).
 Test and experiment to discover which method of color decoding works best with your specific computing hardware.

-* `intelmedia` is the Intel Media SDK decompressor.
-If you have an Intel CPU with Intel Quick Sync/Graphics, then this decoder will use the hardware Quick Sync accelerator.
+* `intelmedia` is the Intel decompressor that uses Intel GPU Quick Sync hardware acceleration
 * `libyuv` is the libyuv decompression library and runs on the CPU
-* `nv12` is a hybrid decompressor using OpenCV and IPP and may use both your CPU an GPU
+* `nv12` is a hybrid decompressor using OpenCV and IPP and may use both your CPU and GPU
-* `nvjpeg` is the nvJPEG decoder and hardware available in some NVIDIA GPUs
-* `winmf` is the Windows Media Foundation decoder built into Windows and may be hardware accelerated
+* `winmf` is the Windows Media Foundation decoder in Windows and may be hardware accelerated

 ## Performance